sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 References to examples (backreferences)
 =======================================

-Sphinx-Gallery also enables you, when documenting your modules, to reference to the examples that use that particular class or function.
+Sphinx-Gallery enables you, when documenting your modules, to reference to the examples that use a particular function.
 For example if we are documenting the ``numpy.exp`` function its possible to embed a small gallery of examples that is specific to this function and looks like this:

 .. include:: gen_modules/backreferences/numpy.exp.examples
 .. raw:: html